MitchLindsay/mitchlindsay.github.io/_posts/2011-01-01-portfolio-academic-clp-database.md

 database to track attendance for the Academic Collaborative Learning Program.
 My responsibilities on the project were the SQL queries and the user interface design.

-* The database allows users to import data from Excel into the database.
-They can then generate reports to compare class performance of students who attended the program with those who did not attend.
-These reports can be parsed through a wide variety of filters to display students of a particular major, grade, etc.
+* The database accepts data from several Excel spreadsheets.
+Users can generate reports to compare class performance of students who attended the program with those who did not attend.
+These reports can be filtered through a variety of criteria to show students of a particular major, grade, etc.